 Research Project

-The overarching aim of this project is to produce comprehensive, multi-perspective and robust quantitative migration scenarios to support various areas of European migration policy, based on the cutting-edge developments in conceptualising, explaining, estimating and forecasting migration.
+The overarching aim of this project was to produce comprehensive, multi-perspective, and robust quantitative migration scenarios to support various areas of European migration policy, based on cutting-edge developments in conceptualising, explaining, estimating, and forecasting migration.